 Making an Appointment for Driving Skills Test

 The driving skills test in Michigan is provided not by the SOS office, but by state-approved third party institutions.
 Consult the approved provider list to find your local test center to make an appointment.
-Make sure you have received a temporary permit from an SOS office prior to taking your driving test.
+Make sure you have received a temporary permit from an SOS office prior to taking your State of Michigan DMV driving test.
 Be aware that policies and fees vary for each test center, so it is wise to inquire about initial and re-test fees during your phone call.
 In regards to other traffic-related services, the SOS unfortunately does not take any appointments for advance scheduling, so all drivers visiting SOS offices must wait patiently to be served.
 The best way to save time is to visit during non-peak hours when it is unlikely that many other people will already be waiting.

 Accessing SOS Forms